stella-yc/arachnid-land/src/pages/about/index.md

 ## Elsewhere on the Web

-You can find a list of my academic publications via [Google Scholar](https://scholar.google.com/citations?hl=en&user=Lkp7X1EAAAAJ), and can download my [complete CV here](https://docs.google.com/document/d/1b48e5DyXFUJyOAL09-jl9TgQs7sW10hw_G_y4Tc-uWY/edit?usp=sharing).
+You can find a list of my academic publications via [Google Scholar](https://scholar.google.com/citations?hl=en&user=Lkp7X1EAAAAJ), and can find my [complete CV here](https://docs.google.com/document/d/1b48e5DyXFUJyOAL09-jl9TgQs7sW10hw_G_y4Tc-uWY/edit?usp=sharing).

 You can find my [photography portfolio here](https://lightroom.adobe.com/shares/a81e891b276843d5b7bcc344ab94a8c2).

 ## Attributions

-This wonderful website was made by my partner, Stella Chung, as was the little Sebastian doodle atop this page.
+This wonderful website was made by my partner, Stella Chung, as was the little Sebastian doodle on the front page.
 All other photos, figures, and drawings are my own unless noted.